 Deciding what to sell on Amazon FBA

 Most Amazon FBA sellers will tell you that what you decide to sell can either make or break your business.
 They’ll also all agree that you need to start small.
-That means don’t dump a ton of money into inventory until you decide if this is the side hustle for you.
+That means don’t dump a ton of money into inventory until you decide if this is the best online business for you.

 - Baby stuff: People keep having babies, and first-time parents, especially want all of the right gear and clothes for their babies.
 I can attest to this as my wife and I are just a few weeks out from having our first baby, and I will buy pretty much anything that promises my wife and/or baby will be happy.